 Charter schools are independently run public schools.
-Like traditional public schools, charters are taxpayer-funded, cannot charge tuition or turn students away unless at capacity, and must adhere to such accountability standards as reporting on state standardized tests.
+Like traditional public schools, charters are taxpayer-funded, cannot charge tuition or turn students away unless at capacity, and must adhere to traditional accountability standards such as administering and reporting the results of state standardized tests.
 However, they have more freedom to define curriculum, hire (and fire), and experiment with new programs and practices than traditional schools.
 Charter schools are also schools of choice.
 When they have more applicants than capacity, charter schools assign seats via lottery.
 In addition to allocating seats equitably among applicants, lotteries allow researchers to rigorously evaluate the impact of charter schools on student outcomes.

 Lottery studies, which are naturally occurring experiments, are the most credible methodology available for determining the impacts of oversubscribed charter schools.
 A charter school lottery mimics an experiment by randomly assigning students to a charter school (treatment condition) or not (control condition).
 Randomly selecting which students receive a charter school offer ensures that lottery winners and lottery losers have the same expected outcomes before attending a charter school.
-Researchers can then compare outcomes of lottery winners with those of lottery losers, and attribute any subsequent differences to charter attendance itself.
+Researchers can then compare outcomes of lottery winners with those of lottery losers, accounting for differences in attendance at charter schools, to estimate causal charter school effects.
 By contrast, non-lottery studies compare outcomes of students who opt into charter schools with those of students who do not.
 However, students who opt to attend charter schools may be different from students who opt to attend traditional public schools; differences in outcomes between these two groups may be the result of baseline differences in students who elect to enroll in either type of school, rather than of attendance at a charter school.
 Lottery studies offer the most trustworthy evidence about the causal impact of charter schools on student outcomes by ensuring comparisons are made between similar groups of students.
+However, lottery studies are also have limitations, as they can only be conducted in charter schools with oversubscription and historical records.
+This may limit the external validity of such studies, especially if oversubscription is correlated with school performance.
+Additionally, lottery studies do not shed light on the "black box" of what goes on inside charter schools, since they generate impact estimates representative of participation in the charter school as a whole and cannot establish causality for particular charter school practices or characteristics.

 This paper summarizes the existing evidence on the impacts of charter schools, using research that leverages charter school lotteries.
 We attempt to gather all lottery-based studies of charter schools that have been released since 2000, including peer-reviewed studies, white papers, policy reports, and working papers.
-As we describe below, the corpus of research shows that charter schools can have large positive effects on academic achievement, including among lower-performing students, low-income students, non-white students, English language learners, and students with disabilities.
-Several studies indicate that charter schools can improve such longer-term outcomes as four-year college enrollment and civic participation.
+As we describe below, the corpus of research shows that charter schools can have large positive effects on academic achievement, including among lower-performing students, low-income students, nonwhite students, English language learners, and students with disabilities.
+Several studies indicate that charter schools can improve such longer-term outcomes as fouryear college enrollment and civic participation.
 However, one drawback of lottery studies is that they are only possible in oversubscribed schools that rely on lotteries to allocate seats.
 Furthermore, existing studies primarily take place in large urban areas in a few select states like Massachusetts and New York, as shown in Figure 1.
 They are also becoming outdated; no studies use charter lottery data from 2016 onward (Figure 4).